langheran/minimal/README.md

 ## Some hard-earned tips

 1. MSVC is the best generator for CUDA.
 Others like gcc and clang are not fully supported.
-2. `/FS` flag is required when building using Ninja generator and MSVC.
+2. `/FS` flag is required when building using Ninja generator and MSVC to avoid concurrent `pdb`.
 3. This is the solution that requires less hard-drive of all.
 Installing VS2017 requires at least 20GB.